Psychonomic Society Leading Edge Workshops

 2014 DEADLINE HAS PASSED.
 PLEASE CONSIDER SUBMITTING IN 2015.Summary

-Proposals were invited for leading edge workshops to be sponsored by the Psychonomic Society (PS) in 2015.
+Proposals will be invited for leading edge workshops to be sponsored by the Psychonomic Society (PS) in 2016.
 Financial support of up to $50,000 US

 .
-A final funding decision will be made by the Governing Board during their meeting at Long Beach, CA, on November 19th, 2014.
+A final funding decision will be made by the Governing Board during their meeting at Chicago, Illinois, USA, on November 18, 2015.

-It is anticipated that one workshop will be funded in this first year of the scheme, with the first workshop scheduled to take place in 2015.
+It is anticipated that one workshop will be funded in this first year of the scheme, with the workshop scheduled to take place in 2016.

 The general strategic goals for this new initiative are to: